Baddest Burn

 My FAVORITE part of this competition is that in addition to ranking teams based on their flat scores, teams will be able to help spread awareness for the Doug Flutie Jr Foundation for Autism AND improve their overall score in the process!
 Each team will be able to receive rep “dontations” from friends, family and fellow burn besties. $1=1 rep (ex: a $25 donation will result in 25 bonus reps being added to your team total!)
 This helps with community envolvment, support and most importanly helping families effected by Autism.
 There will be a prize for the top teams based on their flat rep count PLUS donated reps.

-Rep donations can be made using the Berlin Marathon Official Charity website, using the paypal link or through Venmo account @Lyndsay-Cone.
+Rep donations can be made using Official Doug Flutie Foundation Charity website, using the paypal link or through Venmo account @Lyndsay-Cone.
 When sharing donation information, please ask your supporters to mention your team name in the comments to make sure you get credit for the donation!

 Get Involved